Official "Ask the Expert"

 She is the author of “The Role of Creative Complexity in Psychotherapy” published in the Austrian Journal Psychologie in Osterreich and co-author of “Psychotherapy and the Young Child” published in Early Childhood Education.
 Dr. Schere is an active member of the San Diego Arts Community and has served as a Board Member for Sushi Performance and Visual Art.
 Additionally, she has served as a consultant to nonprofit arts organizations through the San Diego Performing Arts League.

 Episodes for this expert

-The addition of a new baby is supposed to be a happy time, right?
-However, a new study suggests the birth of your first child could be more stressful and lead to more unhappiness than unemployment, divorce or death?
+A new study suggests the birth of your first child could be more stressful and lead to more unhappiness than unemployment, divorce or death.
 What are the most common stressors new parents experience?
 And how can you overcome those issues and experience more happiness and stability?